jundalisay/spblist/content/en/social/economics/principles/part-4/chapter-01b.md

 By pursuing his own ~~self-interest~~ passion, he frequently promotes the society’s interest more effectively than when he really intends to promote it.

 I have never known much good done by those who affected to trade for the public good.
 It is an affectation not very common among merchants.
 {{< /q >}}

+We can even replace it with specialization, overseen by the state, for more practical applications:

+{{< q a="Adam-Smith" c="Wealth Of Nations Book 5, Chapter 1" >}}
+The art of war is certainly the noblest of all arts..
+To make it perfect, it should be the sole or principal occupation of a class of citizens.
+The division of labour is:
+- necessary for the improvement of this art as in every other art, and
+- naturally introduced by the prudence of individuals.

+They find that they promote ~~their private interest~~ specialization better by confining themselves to a particular trade than by exercising many. **Only the state's wisdom** can render the soldier's trade distinct from all others.
+{{< /q >}}